MOBILE6 Vehicle Emission Modeling Software

 - Sensitivity Analysis of MOBILE6.0 (PDF) (64 pp, 1.3MB, EPA420-R-02-035, December 2002) This report presents a systematic study of the relative importance of various MOBILE6 input parameters.

 - Frequently Asked Questions (PDF) (42 pp, 140K, EPA420-B-03-013, November 2003) This document (an October 2003 version is also in MOBILE62.ZIP) lists questions from MOBILE6 users and answers from EPA staff.

 - Excel spreadsheet and Windows program to calculate the humidity ratio in grains of water per pound of dry air using relative humidity, barometric pressure, and ambient temperature as input.
 (February 2002) 16K XLS

-- Federal Register Notice of Availability: Official Release of the MOBILE6 Motor Vehicle Emissions Factor Model (published January 29, 2002) (Can be found at U.S. Government Printing Office)
+- Federal Register Notice of Availability: Official Release of the MOBILE6 Motor Vehicle Emissions Factor Model (PDF) (4 pp, 141 K, published January 29, 2002)

 - MOBILE6 Presentations, April 4, 2001, North American Motor Vehicle Emissions Control Conference (NAMVECC), Atlanta.

 - Overview and Comparison to MOBILE5 (PDF) (15 pp, 113K)